Martin Kamen: Career

 From 1936 to 1944, Kamen worked at the Radiation laboratories at the University of California, Berkeley.

 Kamen gained a research position in chemistry and nuclear physics under Ernest Lawrence by working without pay for six months, until he was hired to oversee the preparation and distribution of the cyclotron's products.

-Kamen's major achievements during his time at Berkeley included the co-discovery of the synthesis of carbon-14 with Sam Ruben in 1940, and the confirmation that all of the oxygen released in photosynthesis comes from water, not carbon dioxide, in 1941.
+Kamen's major achievements during his time at Berkeley included the co-discovery of the synthesis of carbon-14 with Sam Ruben on February 27, 1940, and the confirmation that all of the oxygen released in photosynthesis comes from water, not carbon dioxide, in 1941.
+On the same day as the discovery of the synthesis of carbon-14, Kamen had mistakenly been arrested on suspicion of several murders prior to the discovery, as the authorities were looking for an escaped convict.
+He was released when witnesses confirmed he was not the suspect.

 From 1941 to 1944, Kamen and others at the Berkeley Radiation Laboratory worked on the Manhattan Project.

 In 1943, Kamen was assigned to Manhattan Project work at Oak Ridge, Tennessee, where he worked briefly before returning to Berkeley.

 In spite of the fact that his scientific capabilities were unquestioned, Kamen was fired from Berkeley in July 1944 on suspicion of being a security risk.
 He was suspected of leaking nuclear weapons secrets to the Soviet Union (which at the time was allied with the US and others against Nazi Germany).

 Kamen was unable to obtain another academic position until 1945 when he was hired by Arthur Holly Compton to run the cyclotron program in the medical school of Washington University in St. Louis.
 Kamen taught the faculty how to use radioactive tracer materials in research, and continued to develop his interests in biochemistry.
 His book Isotopic Tracers in Biology (1947) became a standard text on tracer methodology and highly influenced tracer use in biochemistry.

 In 1957, Kamen moved to Brandeis University in Massachusetts where he helped Nathan Oram Kaplan to establish the Graduate Department of Biochemistry.

 In 1961 Kamen joined the University of California, San Diego, where he founded a biochemistry group as part of the university's new department of chemistry.

 Kamen remained at the University of California, San Diego, retiring from teaching (but not research) to become an emeritus professor in 1978.

 Martin Kamen died August 31, 2002, at the age of 89 in Montecito (Santa Barbara), California.